Eyes on the Ave: October 2016 – August 31, 2017

 This is your Forest Lawn.

-Eyes on the Ave was a collaborative partnership between Antyx Community Arts, Springboard Performance’s containR art park initiative, and IAACC’s ARCH initiative.
+Eyes on the Ave was a collaborative partnership between Antyx Community Arts, Springboard Performance’s containR art park initiative, and IAACC’s initiative.
 Antyx and their team of young photographers produced the photography of residents in the Forest Lawn Area.

 Special thanks to the many faces that comprise our communities, The Smile Gang, The City of Calgary, and The Calgary Foundation.